Exploiting Multiple Sequence Lengths in Fast End to End Training for Image Captioning: Results

-\subsection{Dataset}
+\subsubsection{Dataset}

-The training dataset consists of the popular Microsoft COCO benchmark \cite{lin2014microsoft} split according to \cite{karpathy2015deep} resulting in 113.287 training images and 5000 validation images and 5000 testing cases.
-Each reference caption is pre-processed by a simple pipeline that consists of lowering casing, punctuation removal and filtering out words that do not occur at least 5 times (vocabulary of size 10.000).
-Additionally, the final model is evaluated over the Novel Object Captioning at Scale dataset (nocaps) validation set \cite{agrawal2019nocaps} which consists of three class of images called in-domain, near-domain and out-domain, according to the familiarity of the classes with respect to those contained in the training set.
+The training dataset consists of the popular MS-COCO benchmark \cite{lin2014microsoft} split according to \cite{karpathy2015deep}, resulting in 113287 image-description pairs for the training, 5000 in the validation set, and in the 5000 test set.
+Each reference caption is pre-processed by a simple pipeline consisting of lowering casing, removing punctuation, and filtering out words that do not occur at least 5 times (vocabulary of size 10000).
+Additionally, the final model is evaluated over the Novel Object Captioning at Scale (nocaps) dataset validation set \cite{agrawal2019nocaps}, which consists of three classes of images called in-domain, near-domain, and out-domain, according to the familiarity of the classes with respect to those contained in the training set.
 This dataset is subject to the same pre-processing of MS-COCO and serves the purpose of further challenging the model in unfavourable conditions.

-\subsection{Model details}
+\subsubsection{Model details}

-Three models are implemented for the experiment results.
-Each one rely on top of the same backbone, the Swin-Transformer in the Large configuration \cite{liu2021swin} pre-trained on ImageNet \cite{deng2009imagenet}.
-All images are subject to a minimal pre-processing: first they are resized into a $3{\times}384{\times}384$ tensor, then RGB values are converted into a $[0, 1]$ range and further normalized using $mean$=$(0.485,0.456,0.406)$ and $std$=$(0.229,0.224,0.225)$.
-The baseline, which is the Base Transformer, and our main model, referred as ``ExpansionNet v2", are implemented with the following configurations $d_{m}$=$512$, $d_{ff}$=$2048$, $N_{enc}$=$N_{dec}$=$3$.
-In the latter, the dynamic expansion coefficients is set to 16 and the improved static expansion coefficients consist of $G$=$\{32, 64, 128, 256, 512\}$ (more details in Section \ref{section_ablation}).
+Two models are implemented for the experimental setup.
+The baseline, which is the Base Transformer and our main model, referred to as ``ExpansionNet v2", is implemented with the following configurations $d_{m}$=$512$, $d_{ff}$=$2048$, $N_{enc}$=$N_{dec}$=$3$.
+In the latter, the Dynamic expansion coefficient is set to 16, and the Static expansion coefficients consist of $G$=$\{32, 64, 128, 256, 512\}$ (more details in Section \ref{section_ablation}).
+Each one relies on top of the same backbone, the Swin-Transformer in the Large configuration \cite{liu2021swin} pre-trained on ImageNet \cite{deng2009imagenet}.
+All images are subject to a minimal pre-processing: first, they are resized into a $3{\times}384{\times}384$ tensor, then RGB values are converted into a $[0, 1]$ range and further normalized using $mean$=$(0.485,0.456,0.406)$ and $std$=$(0.229,0.224,0.225)$.
+The source code of the experiments is available\footnote{Code available at: https://github.com/jchenghu/ExpansionNet\_v2}.

-\subsection{Training algorithm}
+\subsubsection{Training algorithm}